kabanero-io/kabanero-pipelines/pipelines/docs/VolumeProvisioning.md

 # Volume Provisioning for Kabanero Pipelineruns

 Tekton pipelines require a configured volume that is used by the framework to share data across tasks.
 The build task, which uses Buildah, also requires a volume mount.
-The minimum required volume size is five Gi.

-## Static Persistent Volumes

-If you are using an unmanaged cluster, you can set up a persistent volume to be used by the pipelinerun.
-A simple persistent volume definition is provided in the following example.
-Update the path and other values in your `pv.yaml` file provided in this repository, to suit your requirements.

-For instance, the following example is configured for local storage.
-You might edit this file to configure it for NFS, the standard configuration in a production environment.
+The pipelinerun should be creating a [Persistent Volume Claim PVC](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#introduction) with a requirement for 5 Gi persistent volume.

 1. Log in to your cluster.
 For example, for OKD